 The Berkshires are a charming mix of small towns and upscale amenities.
 For example, It’s home to well-known spa resorts like Canyon Ranch and Miraval, which are great for girls-only weekend trips away.

-For family vacations, there are plenty of outdoor activities in the Berkshires’ state parks, including Natural Bridge State Park and Mt Greylock State Reservation.
+For family vacations, there are plenty of outdoor activities in the Berkshires among its national parks, state parks and state forests, including Natural Bridge State Park and Mt Greylock State Reservation.

 In the summer, the former mill towns becomes an Arts lovers paradise with the Tanglewood Musical Centre, the Williamstown Theatre Festival and Jacob’s Pillow Dance Festival.